devplayer0/fyp/report.md

 Cortex-M4 microcontroller, the ETM is specifically referred to as the ETM-M4 [@etm_m4].
-This is an optional component for the Cortex-M4 (which *is* included in the STM32F407) that supports only instruction tracing (no data) and its output is often incorporated into the Trace Port Interface Unit, as is the case for the STM32F407 [@stm32f407].
+This is an optional component for the Cortex-M4 (which *is* included in the STM32F407) that supports only instruction tracing (no data) and its output is often fed into the Trace Port Interface Unit, as is the case for the STM32F407 [@stm32f407].

-One implementation that's not immediately obvious with the ETM-M4 is support for cycle-accurate tracing, which is actually optional as specified in the main ETM manual.
+One implementation detail that is not immediately obvious with the ETM-M4 is support for cycle-accurate tracing, which is actually optional (as specified in the main ETM manual).
 The official procedure to check for cycle-accurate tracing support is to write to write a 1 to bit 12 in the `ETMCR` (ETM Control Register) and check if the value remains set afterwards [@etm].
 The ETM-M4 manual's specifies that bit 12 of the `ETMCR` is "Reserved" and attempting write a 1 to this bit